Does GEICO Have Good Roadside Assistance Coverage?

 Roadside assistance is an add-on feature for most auto insurance companies, but well worth it if you travel frequently or have an older, less reliable vehicle.
 Instead of paying out-of-pocket, you can get free services like towing, gas, and even a jumpstart from your insurer’s roadside assistance service.

 Most insurance companies contract a third party to handle their roadside assistance, but they will file claims on your behalf to your insurer.
-Other insurance companies allow you to use anther towing service and file a claim for reimbursement.
+Other insurance companies allow you to use another towing service and file a claim for reimbursement.

 GEICO does have a roadside assistance option for auto insurance plans, and the coverage starts at $14 per year as of 2020.
 To request roadside service, call GEICO’s emergency service phone number at 1 (800) 424-3426.
 GEICO allows you to request emergency roadside assistance from your mobile device too.